 \subsection{Study Sample}

-Among the 19,497 participants in the BLCS, 7,585 were elibile for inclusion in this study.
-Eligibility was defined as having a positive lung cancer diagnosis.
-Participants were ineligible if they were enrolled with esophageal cancer or other primary cancer, no cancer upon further study, or as a negative control in the case of spouses, friends, or other participants.
-Among those 7,585 eligible patients, we identified 7,462 (98.4\%) with the temporal information necessary to define their semi-competing outcomes, namely (1) date of primary diagnosis, (2) progression and/or death date where applicable, and (3) last follow-up date or non-progression date.
-We further removed two patients with carcinoma \textit{in situ}, i.e., stage 0.
-Our final analytic cohort consisted of $n = 7,460$ patients diagnosed with lung cancer between June 1983 and October 2021.
-Disease progression was reported in 438 (5.9\%) patients, with 143 (1.9\%) patients experiencing progression followed by death and 2,720 (36.5\%) patients who died prior to progression (see Table \ref{tab:events}).
+Among the 19,497 participants in the BLCS, 7,755 were initially eligible for inclusion in this study.
+Initial eligibility was defined as having a positive lung cancer diagnosis.
+Participants were initially ineligible if they were enrolled with esophageal cancer or other primary cancer, no cancer upon further study, or as a negative control in the case of spouses, friends, or other participants.
+Among those 7,755 eligible patients, we identified 7,697 (99.3\%) with the temporal information necessary to define their semi-competing outcomes, namely (1) date of primary diagnosis, (2) recurrence, progression, and/or death date where applicable, and (3) last follow-up date or non-recurrence/progression date.
+Specifically, we removed 58 (0.7\%) patients without a diagnosis date.
+We further removed 56 patients (0.7\%) without adequate follow-up time, defined as a diagnosis date within six months of the study end date.
+Additionally, as small-cell lung cancer (SCLC) exhibits a distinct neuroendocrine biology, rapid doubling time, and unique chemotherapy-radiotherapy regimens compared to non-small-cell lung cancer (NSCLC), we removed 207 patients (2.7\%) with small-cell lung cancer, as well as six patients (0.08\%) with carcinoma \textit{in situ}, i.e., stage 0.
+Lastly, we removed 25 (0.3\%) patients whose death and/or progression dates coincided with their diagnosis dates.
+Our final analytic cohort consisted of $n$ = 7,403 (95.5\%) patients diagnosed with NSCLC between June 1983 and February 2023.
+Disease progression was reported in 2,443 (33.0\%) patients, with 1,570 (21.2\%) patients experiencing progression followed by death and 3,636 (49.1\%) patients who died prior to progression (see Table \ref{tab:events}).